HSLdevcom/jore4/wiki/architecture-meetings.md

   - what was the reactions of the PO and other stakeholders on the presentation made?
   - can we make conclusions for the technical side based on those reactions?

+**2. Updating the DoD
+  - Joonas is leaving (18.5.), and this will affect the DoD, the way tickets are moved from column to another
+  - At the moment there is no furhter information about the future replacements
+  - How to proceed with the DoD update process?

 2022-05-05 Architecture meeting
 -------------------------------